totten/rpow/doc/install.md

 The subsequent sections provide more specific, concrete install options.
 These are geared toward local development and experimentation:

+* "Using civibuild and harvey-dent" provides the lightest simulation.
+It uses the existing DB and sets up a split personality, with two users (RO user and RW user).
 * "Using civibuild and rundb" provides the most realistic simulation.
 It launches two new instances of `mysqld` and automatically syncs between their databases.
 * "Using rebuild-ro" provides a more manual simulation.
 It uses your existing `mysqld` and makes a read-only copy of the Civi DB.
 It does *not* sync automatically - you must run `rebuild-ro` whenever you want to sync. (*This is useful for carefully inspecting/playing each step or edge-case manually.*)